Nyholm/roave-bc-check-docker/README.md

 **You can copy/paste the .github folder (under examples/) to your project and thats all!**

+The github action is always using the latest stable release of `roave/backward-compatibility-check`.

 ## Docker

 Docker images are built automatically every day.
 They are located here: